Dr Seamus Murphy

 - https://twitter.com/SeamusRMurphy; https://soas.academia.edu/SeamusMurphy;

 Research interest in policy debates surrounding agrarian sectors of three regions in Sub-Saharan Africa, South Asia and South America.
-Past projects have examined the impact of development policies on labour relations, property rights, tenure systems, farming practices, fishery management and resource distribution among upland and lakeshore communities of potato farmers, irrigation rice-farmers, rural-rural and rural-urban wholesalers and migrant fishers.
-With a focus in anthropology of development, the questions that drive these investigations ask two points; 'What can social research tell us about unfolding outcomes of development and conservation policies for the power strucutres, social dynamics of food security, and civil rights of rural and peri-urban communities?' and ultimately 'How relevant to and representative of marginal populations are dominant international development narratives?
+Past projects have examined the impact of development policies on community-based natural resource management, property rights, supply value chains, farming and fishing practices among upland and lakeshore communities of potato farmers, irrigation rice-farmers, migrant fishers and regional traders.
+With a focus on anthropology of development, these research projects ask two major questions; 'What impact have specific development and conservation policies had on the power structures, social dynamics of food security, and civil rights of rural and peri-urban communities?' and ultimately 'How relevant to and representative of marginal populations are dominant international development narratives?

 Over the past two decades, Lake Chilwa in Southern Malawi has experienced a number of critical junctures in its ecological, economic and political history.
 Significantly, two major events in the ecological cycles of this shallow but highly productive lake have unfolded alongside key transitions in Malawian government.
 In 1995, as Lake Chilwa experienced a ‘dry-phase’ in another of its endemic lake-recessions, and as Malawi’s thirty years of one-party rule gave way to democratisation, a new framework of community-based management policies was adopted along the lakeshore.
 Amid such institutional developments, wider processes of economic liberalisation have emerged from a history of colonial rule and more long-term class formations.
 Specific to the lakeshore, the increasing commoditisation of land, labour and fish have had observable impacts on matrilineal systems of production and exchange.
 In this context of social change there are two critical issues examined.
 One, in the densely populated Lake Chilwa basin, where large groups of ‘migrant’ and ‘resident’ actors have sustained mobile livelihood strategies, there has recently been a significant rise in conflict over its economic resources.
 Two, in the context of a Malawian postcolonial nation-state, these contests over rights to access are becoming increasingly based on ‘citizenship’ and autochthony.